 This is the same level we recorded in the June wave, during the lockdown.
 This suggests that the impact of loosening restrictions on public concern about the virus appears to be small – although it must be remembered that a score of 75 per cent remains among the highest scores we’ve recorded for any issue in 46 years.

 We also see the start of a rise in worry about unemployment.
 This is currently concentrated strongly among those aged 35 to 54 in more manual professions but this level of concern might be expected to rise as the UK Government furlough scheme reaches its end later this year.

 Since May 2020 the Issues Index has been conducted over the phone; lockdown conditions mean face-to-face fieldwork is currently not an option for public opinion polling.
 Mode effects should be kept in mind when comparing the new data points with previous months.

-Ipsos MORI's Issues Index is conducted monthly and provides an overview of the key issues concerning the country.
-Ipsos MORI interviewed a representative sample of 1,018 adults aged 18+ across Great Britain.
+Ipsos's Issues Index is conducted monthly and provides an overview of the key issues concerning the country.
+Ipsos interviewed a representative sample of 1,018 adults aged 18+ across Great Britain.
 The answers are spontaneous responses, and participants are not prompted with any answers.

 Ipsos's telephone omnibus was used for this survey.
 Interviews were conducted between 31 July and 5 August across Great Britain.
 Data are weighted to match the profile of the population.

 Global Perceptions: How 18–24-year-olds see the UK and the world